Qumulo/docs/qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.md

 }]
 ```

-## To Add a Qumulo Alerts User to a NotifyGroup
+## Step 3: Add a Qumulo Alerts User to a NotifyGroup
 Use the `./alerts notifygroup_add_user` command and specify the NotifyGroup name and the Qumulo Alerts user name to add to the NotifyGroup.
 For example:

 ```bash